-We are delighted to announce that UMSC will be participating in the University Sustainability Challenge, run by The Green Blue, in the 2017/18 academic year.
+We are delighted to announce that UMSC participated in the University Sustainability Challenge, run by The Green Blue, for a number of year.
+In the 2017/18 academic year we won first place in the competition, with a prize of £500!

 Sustainability is very important to us because the future of our planet depends on it.
 Our actions now will impact future generations and it is important to educate those around us in order to make the world around us a better place for all.
 We need to protect our environment and make sure that all developments (social, economic, environmental) have long lasting positive effects on our community.

-Manchester strives to achieve the Gold Level Award.
-Keep up to date with our progress here and on our News page!
+Manchester strives to maintain its Gold Level Award.
+Keep up to date with our progress here!

 What is The Green Blue?